Guide to Resolving Massachusetts Back Tax Problems

 If you cannot pay the state taxes you owe in full, you may be eligible to enter into a payment agreement which will allow you to pay off your taxes in monthly increments.

-In order to apply, you must have received a tax assessment bill which shows the amount of taxes owed.
+In order to apply, you must have received a tax assessment bill that shows the amount of taxes owed.
 Massachusetts has an online application process for applying for a payment agreement.
 Keep in mind that you must be able to pay all taxes that are owed plus any interest and penalties.
 If you do not think you can pay for all the taxes owed through monthly installments then consider the other options below.

 Offers in Final Settlement